 Heads up: I'm very detailed.
 This article is approximately a 24 minute read.
 No time?
 No worries.
 You can email the ad-free version of this article to yourself and read it later.
 This way you also have phone numbers in your inbox for when you need them.

-- 1 Management Summary
+- 1 A Quick Summary of This Post

 - 2 Things to Watch Out For